 Monitoring the safety of sunbeds and tanning booths

-Using a sunbed (or tanning booth) is never recommended.
+Using a sunbed or tanning booth is never recommended.
 Sunbeds expose users to higher levels of dangerous UV radiation than the sun.
 They increase your risk of melanoma and other skin cancers.
 They are not a safe way to tan or boost your vitamin D.

 You’re more at risk of skin cancer the more often you use sunbeds, and the younger you start using them.
 Your skin will also age more quickly.

-Community and Public Health surveys businesses offering sunbed services twice a year, to ensure that they are meeting the necessary Standard (AS/NZS 2635:2008 Solaria for cosmetic purposes).
+Te Mana Ora | Community and Public Health visits businesses offering commerical sun-bed and tanning services annually and sends a follow-up written reminder 6 months later.
+These activities aim to ensure that sunbed services are meeting the necessary Standard (AS/NZS 2635:2008 Solaria for cosmetic purposes) and are aware of their legal obligations under the Health Act.

 Sunbed or tanning booth operators should consider: